JayashBhandary/Dennis/README.md

-# Dennis
+# AI CODER DENNIS

 ![Dennis: AI-Powered Full-Stack Web Development in the Browser](https://raw.githubusercontent.com/JayashBhandary/Dennis/refs/heads/main/dennisgithub%20copy.png)

-Welcome to Dennis, the official open source version of Bolt.new (previously known as oTToDev and bolt.new ANY LLM), which allows you to choose the LLM that you use for each prompt!
+Welcome to Dennis, the open source version of which allows you to choose the LLM that you use for each prompt!
 Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, LMStudio, Mistral, xAI, HuggingFace, DeepSeek, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
 See the instructions below for running this locally and extending it to include more models.

 ---

-Check the [Dennis Docs](https://stackblitz-labs.github.io/Dennis/) for more offical installation instructions and more informations.
+Check the Dennis Docs for more offical installation instructions and more informations.

 ---

-Also [this pinned post in our community](https://thinktank.ottomator.ai/t/videos-tutorial-helpful-content/3243) has a bunch of incredible resources for running and deploying Dennis yourself!
+Also this pinned post in our community has a bunch of incredible resources for running and deploying Dennis yourself!

-We have also launched an experimental agent called the "Dennis Expert" that can answer common questions about Dennis.
-Find it here on the [oTTomator Live Agent Studio](https://studio.ottomator.ai/).

-Dennis was originally started by [Cole Medin](https://www.youtube.com/@ColeMedin) but has quickly grown into a massive community effort to build the BEST open source AI coding assistant!
+Dennis was originally started by [Jayash Bhandary](https://www.instagram.com/jayashbhandary_/) but has quickly grown into a massive community effort to build the BEST open source AI coding assistant!

 ## Table of Contents